King

 Camera switches to another part of the backstage area where we see Jeff Jarrett leave his dressing room and step into the elavator.
 Michael Cole tries to get a word with him, but the elavator door shuts in his face.

-Finkel - Our next contest is scheduled for one fall, and is the
+- Our next contest is scheduled for one fall,

 second match in the ECW vs WWF series, with the score